UAVLab-SLU/Aerial-video-annotator/README.md

 # AerialARFramework
-Unity application to augment virtual content in aerial video frames.
+### Unity application to augment virtual content in aerial video.

-This unity project is to simulate drone movement in a virtual world and calculate geolocation of user click.
-Virtual objects can be augmented at Points of interest.
+This Unity project simulates drone movement within a virtual world, rendering live footage from a drone and allowing users to annotate points of interest (POIs).
+It integrates with a Python server to provide frame rendering and geolocation calculations.

-Frames and metadata is received through a UDP socket from a python server.
-Frames are rendered continously by using a RawImage in Unity canvas and metadata is used to move camera in unity 3d space.
-Users can watch the live drone feed and annotate the Points of interest by using UI.
-GeoLocation of the annotations are calcuated by using a python script.
-When user marks an annotation, data is sent back to python server.
-Python server calculates the geolocation and sends back the data.
-Virtual markers are augmented on the Unity canvas at calculated geoLocation in unity 3d space.
+Live drone footage is continuously presented to users through frames received via a UDP socket from the Python server.
+These frames are rendered using a RawImage on a Unity canvas.
+Concurrently, metadata from the Python server adjusts the Unity camera's position in the 3D space, mirroring the real-time movements of the drone.

-GeoLocation metadata is pushed to cloud Realtime database to share it across systems.
+One of the project's core features is the ability for users to annotate POIs on the live drone feed.
+When an annotation is made, a data request is sent to the Python server.
+The server, in turn, calculates the real-world geolocation of the annotation.
+Once computed, this geolocation is sent back to Unity, where virtual markers are augmented on the canvas, aligned with the respective 3D position.

-Python server and Unity application cannot run in a same computer as python server is connected to drone using Wifi and Unity application cannot access internet.
-To overcome this, Unity application is run in a different machione and we are using ethernet cable to connect python server and send data using UDP sockets.
+To ensure data accessibility and sharing, the geolocation metadata is seamlessly pushed to a cloud-based real-time database.